Xilinx/kria-dfx-hw/README.md

 # kria_dfx_hw

 This repository contains Kria DFX Reference Designs.
-It shows how to run OpenDFX accelerators on SOM platforms.
+It shows how to run accelerators on SOM platforms.

 The repository structure is outlined below.